geopython/pycsw/pycsw/plugins/profiles/dif/docs/dif.rst

 Testing
 ^^^^^^^

-A testing interface is available in ``tester/index.html`` which contains tests specific to DIF to demonstrate functionality.
-See :ref:`tester` for more information.
+A testing interface is available in ``tests/index.html`` which contains tests specific to DIF to demonstrate functionality.
+See :ref:`tests` for more information.

 .. _`Directory Interchange Format`: http://gcmd.nasa.gov/User/difguide/whatisadif.html
 .. _`Global Change Master Directory`: http://gcmd.nasa.gov/